developervick/Drill-Projects/README.md

 # baby-projects
-This repository is collection of small open-source projects created by developervick.
+This is the little lemon App which is and restaurant management system.
 ## Each top level directory in main directory is project in itself and have its own branch with same name.